 One of my favorite parts about the holidays is the turkey carcass.
-My family always leaves a uuuuuge amount of meat on the bones and no one ever wants the carcass.
+My family always leaves a huge amount of meat on the bones and no one ever wants the carcass.
 I want the carcass always.
 So per usual, I got my carcass after our Thanksgiving feast was over, and I determined I would make the most bangarang turkey stock ever.
 And so I did.
 And guys, it really was bangarang.
 Like I even told my mom, “Mah.
 I made bangarang turkey stock.”

 Bonus points: I ended up with like a gallon of stock.
 That’s money saved in the ol’ piggy bank times one gallon!
 Let’s put it all that money-saving stock in a big ass mason jar, shall we?
 Sure!

 You see where this is going.

-You know how sometimes you luck out when you drop something made out of glass and your fragile-istic item doesn’t break, and you’re like, “phew!
+You know how sometimes you luck out when you drop something made out of glass and your fragile item doesn’t break, and you’re like, “phew!
 Thank GAH I had luck today!”?
 That didn’t happen in this case.

 Okay, what really happened was butter fingers here dropped the jar from like 4 inches above the kitchen tile (4 INCHES!!!) and the whole thing shattered in the most obnoxiously dramatic way.
 Glass all asunder, turkey stock flew everywhere.

 When things like this happen, it usually takes me a hot minute to figure out to do.
 Like, I mentally search for the Edit -> Undo option in the magical place where reality meets fantasy land, and once I’m unable to find it (which is always), I then make my plan of attack.
 Long story short, I clean the gallon of stock off my everything and abandon the idea of making soup, because: no stock.

-and then, after a couple of days of mourning my loss, it dawns on me that I can just use store-bought chicken broth with my leftover turkey.
+And then, after a couple of days of mourning my loss, it dawns on me that I can just use store-bought chicken broth with my leftover turkey.
 So that’s what I did, and the rest is history.